-Get free writing tips and exercises in your inbox the first Tuesday of each month.
+Get a short series of emails with free writing tips and exercises in your inbox.
 (Sometimes there will be a brief follow-up practice the following week.)

 The first issue, Oct.
 1, 2019 was included with an English Detective issue.
 You can see a sample tip, writing prompt, and link to more practice there-- see Back Issues.

-The next few issues of English Writing Hints will review basic principles for writing in English.
+The next issues of English Writing Hints will review basic principles for writing in English.

-Most issues will give at least one writing tip, with a link to more information in case you’re not familiar with it.
-Many also suggest a short writing assignment to practice an important English writing skill.
+Most will give at least one writing tip, with a link to more information in case you’re not familiar with it.
+Some also suggest a short writing assignment to practice an important English writing skill.